-CalWeedMapper is a website (http://calweedmapper.cal-ipc.org/) that enables natural resource managers to create maps and reports of invasive plant distribution, to identify management opportunities in a region, and to maintain up-to-date species distribution data statewide.
-CalWeedMapper is integrated with Calflora (http://calflora.org/) and Consortium of California Herbaria (CCH) (http://ucjeps.berkeley.edu/consortium/) databases, such that any new occurrence data submitted to either database updates the statewide distribution in CalWeedMapper nightly.
-Calflora and CCH contain a compilation of specific plant occurrence data throughout California, including both user observations and herbarium specimen data.
-The CalWeedMapper website contains this occurrence data as well as data from Cal-IPC's statewide mapping effort, combining expert knowledge data and occurrence (GIS) data into one statewide system whose resolution is at the 7.5 Minute USGS Quadrangle level.
-Another function of CalWeedMapper is the ability to generate a management opportunity report for designated regions of the State.
-The management report for an area breaks down the species listed into the following categories:
+CalWeedMapper is a tool on the Cal-IPC website that enables natural resource managers to create maps and reports of invasive plant distribution, to identify management opportunities in a region, and to maintain up-to-date species distribution data statewide.
+CalWeedMapper is integrated with Calflora and Consortium of California Herbaria (CCH2) and iNaturalist databases such that any new occurrence data submitted to either database updates the statewide distribution in CalWeedMapper nightly.
+The CalWeedMapper website contains this occurrence data as well as data from Cal-IPC's statewide mapping effort, combining expert knowledge data and occurrence data into one statewide system whose resolution is at the 7.5 Minute USGS Quadrangle level.
+Another function of CalWeedMapper is the ability to generate a Management Opportunity Report for designated regions of the State.

+The Management Opportunity Report for an area breaks down the species listed into the following four categories: